itczl22/blog/golang/gpm_scheduler.md

 * Asynchronous System Calls
 go里边实现了异步的系统调用, 叫 netork poller.
 This is accomplished by using kqueue (MacOS), epoll (Linux) or iocp (Windows) within these respective OS’s.
+By using the network poller for networking system calls, the scheduler can prevent Goroutines from blocking the M when those system calls are made.
+This helps to keep the M available to execute other Goroutines in the P’s LRQ without the need to create new Ms. This helps to reduce scheduling load on the OS.

 ![异步系统调用](./pic/asynchronously.png)